1/30/2024

 Marcus Lindberg

-Head of Investor Relations at Nornet
+Head of Investor Relations

 speaker

-Patrick Brattelius
+Patrick Bratelius

-Thank you because we have seen increase in equity markets during Q4 and deposit has fallen despite that quite sharply in November.
+Thank you.
+Because we have seen increase in equity markets during Q4 and deposit has fallen despite that quite sharply in November.
 How is your strategic thinking about raising deposit rates to attract more deposit to offset this drop in deposits?

 speaker